pekim/gobbi/internal/docs-src/subclassing.md

 or for implementing interfaces.
-Following exploration and the production of a proof of concept for class derivation, it became apparent that an awful lots of work would have to be put it for a fairly small reward.
+Following exploration and the production of a proof of concept for class derivation, it became apparent that an awful lot of work would have to be put it for a fairly small reward.
 Lots more generation code would have to be written, and many tens of thousands of new lines of code